terok_sandbox

 ¶

-Sync the host-side git mirror gate.
+Sync the host-side git mirror gate from upstream.

-Source code in src/terok_sandbox/git_gate.py
+Source code in src/terok_sandbox/gate/mirror.py

 sync_branches(branches=None)